Polynomial degeneration and the Poisson geometry of truncated polynomials: Deforming along the character variety

 In Theorem \ref{th:cosympdef}, we consider HS symplectic structures on a manifold $M$ which extend the normal form of Equation \ref{eq:normalform}.
 The following result, which is folklore in the literature, provides a method of producing such structures from the data of a symplectic manifold $(M, \omega)$ with a cosymplectic submanifold $W$.
-It therefore provides a large source of examples of non-trivial HS symplectic forms.
 Recall that $W$ is cosymplectic if there exists a vector field $X \in \mathfrak{X}(U)$ in a neighbourhood $U$ of $W$ which is both transverse to $W$ and is symplectic, in the sense that $L_{X}\omega = 0$.